25 Simple & Easy Hand Strengthening Activities for Kids

 Hand strength is the ability to grip something tightly.

-Many activities require hand strength, including writing, drawing, playing with playdough or Lego bricks, zipping zippers, buttoning buttons, cutting with scissors, and opening packets or containers.
+Many activities require grip strength or hand strength, including writing, drawing, playing with playdough or Lego bricks, zipping zippers, buttoning buttons, cutting with scissors, and opening packets or containers.

 Why is Hand Strength Important for Kids?

-Children who lack hand strength will often struggle with handwriting, scissor skills, or opening containers.
+Children with weak hands often struggle with handwriting, scissor skills, or everyday tasks like opening containers.

 Children who struggle with these activities may feel frustrated or upset, affecting their self-esteem and confidence.
 Their frustration may manifest as behavior problems.